 These best fiction books about New Orleans capture the spirit, culture, and history of this unique and diverse American city.

-I’ve been fascinated by this literary setting since I was a child, and this fascination has only grown for me as an adult.
+I’ve been fascinated by literary New Orleans since I was a child, and this fascination has only grown for me as an adult.
 So many timeless authors have connections to NOLA and it lends itself to really rich and complex literature, many of which are classic New Orleans literature and/or award-winning books set in New Orleans.

 And my husband studied at Tulane University and brings Southern influences to our Mid-Atlantic life to this day.